 MOVE YOUR BODY!
 MOVE YOUR LYMPH!

 Can exercise benefit lymphedema?
 We know through research that exercise helps move lymphatic fluid through our lymph system.
 When we move our body, we move our lymph!
-The lymph system is designed to work with your muscles and your circulatory system to remove waste and clean your bodies systems.
+The lymph system is designed to work with your muscles and circulatory system to remove waste and clean your body systems.
 Therefore, when you move those muscles, you’re enabling your lymph system to function at a higher level.
 Even simple actions like rocking your foot back and forth can help improve lymphatic flow.
 Do you enjoy rocking in a rocking chair or taking a stroll through the park?
 Even simple movement moves lymph.
 So yes, exercise does benefit those dealing with lymphedema.

 EXERCISE FROM YOUR THERAPIST

 Hopefully, going through therapy, you were given exercise as part of your treatment.
 Are you still doing those exercises?
 Lymphedema is a chronic condition unlike some types of physical therapy, where you might reach a point where the exercises are no longer necessary.
 Therefore the benefits of exercise never diminish.
 Lymphedema still cannot be cured, but it can be managed.
 Movement and exercise are part of that management.
 Are you in therapy for lymphedema at this time?
 Have you been given exercises to improve lymphatic flow in the affected area?
 Be sure to discuss the benefits of exercise with your lymphedema therapist and ask for suggestions as to what might work best for you.